 You know you need working capital to meet financial obligations and keep your business afloat.
 But, how do you get access to working capital?

-If your current assets aren’t greater than your current liabilities, you need more working capital.
+You need more working capital if your current assets aren’t greater than your current liabilities.
 You have a few options:

 - Revolving lines of credit (e.g., credit cards)

 You can also refinance.
 Refinancing is when you take out a new loan to cover the old debt.
 The new loan has better terms and rates, so it’s easier to pay down.
 Taking on debt to pay off debt can be helpful, but it can also land you in more hot water, so do your research first.